LoonyRules/MelonCo2017-InterviewProject/README.md

 * Click the "Crates" project and build.
 * Copy/Move the "Crates.jar" found in the "targets" into your "/plugins" folder.

+In-game Guide:
+* Find or place down an EnderChest
+* Right-Click the EnderChest with an Iron Hoe in your hand
+* Wait until the Pointer stops to see what you would've won.

 What I need to improve on (feedback):
 * TODO